gandhi-taha/javascript-forever/Module_02/02_module_Data_types.md

 4. Change all the string characters to capital letters using __toUpperCase()__ method
 5. Change all the string characters to lowercase letters using __toLowerCase()__ method
 6. Cut (slice) out the first word of the string using __substr()__ or __substring()__ method
-7. Slice out the phrase *Days Of JavaScript* from *Javascript-forever*.
+7. Slice out the phrase *Modules Of JavaScript* from *Javascript-forever*.
 8. Check if the string contains a word __Script__ using __includes()__ method
 9. Split the __string__ into an __array__ using __split()__ method
 10. Split the string Javascript-forever at the space using __split()__ method